rook/rook/design/ceph/object/swift-and-keystone-integration.md

   options](https://docs.ceph.com/en/octopus/radosgw/config-ref/#swift-settings),
-  the corresponding RGW option is formed by prefixing it with `rgw_swift_` and replacing upper case letters by their lower case letter followed by an underscore.
+  the corresponding RGW option is formed by prefixing it with `rgw_swift_` and replacing upper case letters by their lower case letter preceded by an underscore.
 E.g. `urlPrefix` maps to `rgw_swift_url_prefix`.
 They are optional.
 If not given, the defaults of the corresponding RGW option apply.

-The access to the Swift API is granted by creating a subuser of an RGW user.
-While commonly the access is granted via projects mapped from Keystone, explicit creation of subusers is supported by extending the `cephobjectstoreuser` resource with a new optional section `spec.subUsers`:
+Access to the Swift API is granted by creating a subuser of an RGW user.
+While commonly access is granted via projects mapped from Keystone, explicit creation of subusers is supported by extending the `cephobjectstoreuser` resource with a new optional section `spec.subUsers`: